 It is easy math to see $10 million profit is greater than $8 million.

 What Does The Stakeholder View Have To Say?

-Similarly if you believe that you have a duty to a wider range of stakeholders then should you be competitor orientated?
+Similarly, if you believe that you have a duty to a wider range of stakeholders then should you be competitor orientated?
 The advice is that you should do your best for the stakeholders.
 The advice from this is clear, don’t just try to do better than a rival.

-Of course relative success — high market share — could lead to profits but it isn’t necessarily so.
-E.g. if you must slash prices to gain volume then there it is easy to imagine situations where high share is accompanied by low profits.
-My suggestion, if profits are your ultimate goal then aiming for profits seems more logical than aiming for market share which on a good day, with a following wind, if you are lucky, might eventually lead to profits.
+Of course, relative success — high market share — could lead to profits but it isn’t necessarily so.
+For example, if you must slash prices to gain volume then there it is easy to imagine situations where high share is accompanied by low profits.
+My suggestion, if profits are your ultimate goal then aiming for profits seems more logical than aiming for market share.
+Market share on a good day, with a following wind, if you are lucky, might eventually lead to profits.
 Better still just aim directly for profits.

-Despite the logic of this it remains a battle to wean my students off market share objectives.
+Despite the logic of this, it remains a battle to wean my students off their love of market share objectives.
 Read Armstrong and Collopy’s work and see if you agree with their core advice: “Do not use market share as an objective“.
 (Armstrong and Collopy 1996)